Country Profiles

 She Decides as accelerator

 Belgium has been a frontrunner for SheDecides, the international initiative that was launched in 2017 and seeks to promote women’s rights and SRH/FP worldwide.
 Under current Prime Minister and former Minister of Development Cooperation Alexander De Croo, Belgium hosted the pledging conference in March 2017 and in its aftermath renewed its multi-annual core support for UNFPA, started to support UNFPA Supplies, and developed dedicated SRH/FP programmes in its government-to-government cooperation with partner countries.
 In May 2022, Belgium hosted the She Decides 5+ conference in Brussels, which brought together SRHR activists from all over the world to discuss challenges and opportunities in the international promotion of SRHR.
-At the conference, Belgium reconfirmed its commitment to promote SRHR in its international cooperation and in March 2023 the new Minister of Development Cooperation, Caroline Gennez, stepped forward as a new international SheDecides champion.
+At the conference, Belgium reconfirmed its commitment to promote SRHR in its international cooperation and in March 2023 the Minister of Development Cooperation, Caroline Gennez, stepped forward as a new international SheDecides champion.

 The focus on government-to-government support for SRH/FP